mac-comp128/128-gesture-recognizer/README.md

 * When drawing the gesture, each time you move the mouse you need to store the 2D point representing its position at that point in time.
 We have provided a Point class that you can use.
 Hint: look carefully at the methods defined in the Point class.
 They will be useful when implementing the recognition algorithm.
 * The Point class' rotate method assumes that the angle is in radians, not degrees!
+* To make the visualizer show both the responding template and the related score you probably need a new class representing one "Match" or "Result"

 You will also find some pseudo-code for some of the steps below.
 Think carefully about the pseudo-code and cross reference it with the algorithm description in the paper.
 Don't just blindly copy it.
 As always, you should make sure you use good method decomposition.